Usually on the last Friday in November, Black Friday has in recent years emerged as one of the biggest days in the UK’s annual shopping calendar.

 Where does Black Friday come from?

 Black Friday began life as a major shopping day in the United States.
 It falls on the day after Thanksgiving, which is celebrated on the fourth Thursday of November.
-As such, it’s really the US equivalent of our Boxing Day sales.
+As such, it’s really the US equivalent of our Boxing Day or January sales.

 It's now followed by Cyber Monday, which falls three days later and focuses more on online deals.

-What deals will be available?
+What deals are usually available?

 While some outlets say they no longer plan to open at midnight as they have in the past, trading hours will still be extended and there will again be some big savings available.